 Feature four: Real-time monitoring and dashboards

 Your WBS may have hundreds of smaller work packages.
-Keeping up to date and monitoring all of them, even with great project management software, would be a time-consuming task without real-time monitoring and smart dashboards that can give you a quick overview of work progress.
+Keeping up to date and monitoring all of them, even with great project management software, would be a time-consuming task.
+It’s essential to have real-time data and monitoring, as well as smart dashboards that can give you a quick overview of work progress.

 WBS involves integrating cost management, schedule management, resource management and many other functions of project management together.
 Often, teams use multiple platforms or apps to capture data for different functions.
-Making sure that your project management software can integrate and link your WBS code across all your platforms significantly reduces the time wasted and potential human error risk that comes with manually linking up to work packages across different platforms.
+Ensure that your project management software can integrate and link your WBS code across all your platforms.
+This will significantly reduce the time wasted and potential human error risk that comes with manually linking up to work packages across different platforms.

-Bring out the full potential of your Work Breakdown Structure with pmo365
+Bring out the full potential of your Work Breakdown Structures with pmo365

 Are PPM experts are all advocates for an effective WBS.
-But bringing out the full potential of your WBS and optimising the amount of time that comes with managing and controlling it is not an easy feat.
+But it can be challenging to bring out the full potential of your WBS.
 If you want to have a look at how we help take your WBS to the next level, particularly in regard to project schedule management, have a read here.
 If you want to see an intuitive WBS tool in action, make sure to book a free trial with our PPM experts today!